rsodre/512karat/README.md

 > **NOTICE**: This project was deployed using Dojo v1.0.0-alpha.11 and Origami tokens, which are deprecated and not supported anymore.

-> Please refer to *UPCOMING* project for a modern example using Dojo 1.5 and OpenZeppelin components.
+> Please refer to [512karat-v2](https://github.com/rsodre/512karat-v2) project for a modern example using Dojo 1.5 and OpenZeppelin components.

 * `/dojo`: Dojo contracts (deprecated with Origami)
 * `/dojo/scripts`: Scripts to interact with the contracts